To be totally transparent, I never planned to write a guide on the dreamiest gardens in Connecticut.

 Driving directions can be found here.

 Lavender Pond Farm begins blooming in late June and continues through the summer into September.
-June and July are considered “bloom season,” so these are usually the best months to take photographs.
+June and July are typically considered “bloom season,” so these are usually the best months to take photographs.

 Lavender Pond Farm is open daily – rain or shine – from 10 AM to 4 PM.